umnil/bci-app/README.md

 7. run `eas build --profile development --platform ios`
 8. after step 7, a QR code should appear in terminal, scan this to install the development build on your iphone
 9. run `npx expo start --dev-client --tunnel`
 10. after step 9, a QR code should appear in terminal, scan this to connect your development app to the server
+11. to make an internal distribution preview build, run `eas build --profile preview --platform ios`